Healthcare in New Zealand: Emergency service

-Most emergency and non-urgent ambulance transportation is carried out by the charitable organisation St John New Zealand.
+Most emergency and non-urgent ambulance transportation is carried out by the charitable organisation Hato Hone St John.
 In Wairarapa and the Wellington Region ambulance services are provided by the Wellington Free Ambulance organisation.

 Performance

 An investigation into the death of a patient in the emergency department at Middlemore Hospital on 15 June 2022 concluded that the department was unsafe for both patients and its staff.
-On that night it was at least 30% over-capacity - but this was “…not an isolated day.”
+On that night it was at least 30% over-capacity – but this was “…not an isolated day.”
 Nor was it unusual.
 The report said "As emergency departments continue to struggle with ever-increasing presentation numbers, delays in admitting patients to wards and significant ED overcrowding, announcements in ED waiting rooms regarding delays in assessment/treatment occur at an increasing frequency throughout EDs in Aotearoa New Zealand."
 Margie Apa of Te Whatu Ora accepted the conclusions of the report.